-This program prepares students with a solid foundation using a set of carefully selected courses, which will maximize the transfer of course work.
-These courses were selected considering the general admission criteria used by pharmacy schools and the formal transfer agreements HFCC maintains with many of the universities throughout Michigan.
-Pre-Pharmacy students are strongly encouraged to work closely with the Pharmacy Coordinator before they select their courses in order to be certain that these courses are covered by the transfer agreements.
+Prepares students interested in becoming pharmacists for transfer to a 4-year institution.
+The courses outlined in the program of study have been carefully selected using the basic admission requirements for a number of pharmacy programs as a guide.
+Provides students with a solid foundation using a set of carefully selected courses, which will maximize the transfer of course work.
+Courses were selected to include the general admission criteria used by pharmacy schools and formal transfer agreements HFC maintains with many of the universities throughout Michigan.
+Pre-Pharmacy students are strongly encouraged to work closely with the Pre-Pharmacy coordinator before they select their courses.

 Students need to contact, visit and frequently monitor for themselves the admission requirements for their target Pharmacy Schools as these requirements do periodically change.

-Students must also complete the specific degree requirements for the Associate in Science Degree.
-Courses listed in the Required Core Courses and/or Required Support Courses may also be used to fulfill Associate in Science Degree Requirements when applicable.
-Developmental courses (developmental courses are those numbered below 100) cannot be used to fulfill these requirements.
+All students receiving an Associate Degree are required to meet Degree-Specific Requirements AND General Education Requirements.
+Courses listed in the Required Core and/or Required Support Courses may also be used to fulfill Degree-Specific and General Education Requirements.
+Developmental courses (those numbered below 100) cannot be used to fulfill these requirements.